By Rachel Begun, MS, RDN

 You’ve probably heard the warnings not to drink grapefruit juice with cholesterol medication.
 However, that isn't the only combination of food and drugs to avoid.
 Grapefruit juice can interact with numerous other medications, both prescription and over-the-counter.
 And many other foods commonly interact with drugs, too.

 Steve Plogsted, BS, PharmD, BCNSP, CNSC, clinical pharmacist with Nutrition Support Service of Nationwide Children's Hospital in Columbus, Ohio, fills us in on five foods that most commonly interact with medications.

-“Grapefruit juice has the ability to interact with medications in various ways,” says Plogsted.
-One way is by increasing the absorption of certain drugs – as is the case with some, but not all, cholesterol-lowering statins.
-If you’re taking statins, you don’t have to completely avoid grapefruit juice; just take your medication two hours or more before or after drinking.
+"Grapefruit juice has the ability to interact with medications in various ways," says Plogsted.
+One way is by increasing the absorption of certain drugs — as is the case with some, but not all, cholesterol-lowering statins.
+MedinePlus recommends avoiding grapefruit juice if you are taking statins.

 Grapefruit juice can also cause the body to metabolize drugs abnormally, resulting in lower or higher than normal blood levels of the drug.
 Many medications are affected in this way, including antihistamines, blood pressure drugs, thyroid replacement drugs, birth control, stomach acid-blocking drugs, and the cough suppressant dextromethorphan.
 It's best to avoid or significantly reduce intake of grapefruit juice when taking these medications.